Siege of Nijmegen (1794): The French bombardment

-After midnight, the remaining British, Hanoverian and Hessian troops began to definitively evacuate.
-The pontoon bridge was heavily fired on by the French howitzers, while the Coalition troops tried to cross it towards Lent as quickly as possible.
-As soon as the last British troops had crossed to the other side around 1 or 2 am, however, they set the bridge on fire, preventing the remaining Dutch units in the city from withdrawing.
+After midnight, the remaining British, Hanoverian and Hessian troops in Nijmegen evacuated the city.
+While the retreating troops crossed the pontoon bridge towards Lent, it came under heavy fire from French howitzers.
+As soon as the last troops had crossed the bridge around 1 or 2 am, Allied soldiers set it on fire to prevent the French from using it, which also prevented the remaining Dutch units in the city from withdrawing.
 Seeing the burning bridge, and noticing the defenders decreasingly returned their fire, the French concluded that the city had almost been evacuated.
 Several hundreds of troops were sent on reconnaissance to inspect the occupation of the walls.
 They scaled the walls, entered the city without resistance and opened up three gates (the Hesepoort, Molenpoort and Hertogsteegsepoort), after which the main force was informed.
 Around 4 am, French troops spread throughout the city to occupy strategic points.
 From the other side, captain Reine (a Dutch Patriot) advanced to the Hunnerpoort to demand access in the name of the French Republic.
 This was granted by the magistrate, and the French took over the gatehouse.
-The remaining Dutch States troops who could not flee the city because of the burning pontoon bridge were taken prisoner.
+The remaining Dutch troops who could not flee the city because of the burning pontoon bridge were taken prisoner.
 The prisoners of war were disarmed on the very same day, and escorted to Ravenstein with full military honours and beating drum.
 Eventually, the capitulation was written up by the Dutch officer Sanders van Wel in the Molenstraat, which was soon signed by general Souham.
 Thus, Nijmegen fell into French hands on 8 November.

-Hulst reported that the French troops were very disciplined, and did not engage in looting, but walked across the street gleefully and singing while greeting civilians.
+Hulst reported that the French troops were very disciplined, and did not engage in looting but walked across the streets gleefully and singing while greeting civilians.
 Tensions loomed when unsuspecting shop owners started trading Dutch guilders 1 on 1 against the heavily devalued French assignats, prompting the military leadership to temporarily close down all shops to protect the vendors against economic damage.
 British troops continued to occupy the Knodsenburg fortress on the other side of the Waal and fired on the city for some time, to little effect, but successfully keeping the French at a distance for the time being.